Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/about-us/the-ensembl-project/the-ensembl-team.md

 # The Ensembl team

-The Ensembl project is headed by Paul Flicek and receives input from an independent scientific advisory board.

 Currently, the Ensembl group consists of over 100 people, divided into a number of smaller teams.

 ## Annotation